A glossary of inside jokes and references from the No Laying Up podcast

 - Jon Rahm Grand Slam - After Rahm's dominance in early 2023 play with 3 wins and 4 top-10s,

-Soly deadpanned that he'd for sure win the grand slam this year (all 4 majors) and continues
+Soly deadpanned that he'd for sure win the grand slam this year (all 4 majors) and continued

 to facetiously make the claim.